 The public baths and sewage system

-The hammam or public baths in the Anjar ruins reveal how sophisticated Umayyad civic engineering really was.
-You can still trace the hypocaust system in this section of the Anjar ruins.
+The hammam or public baths reveal how sophisticated Umayyad civic engineering really was.
+You can still trace the hypocaust system in this section.
 These were underfloor heating channels where hot air from a furnace circulated to heat the floors and water.
 The progression follows classical Roman design, moving from the changing room to cold, warm, and hot rooms.

-One of the most impressive features of the Anjar ruins is the sophisticated drainage system.
+One of the most impressive features is the sophisticated drainage system.
 You can see visible manholes along the center of main streets leading to collectors that evacuated waste.
-This is Roman-level civic engineering.
-It serves as a reminder that the Anjar ruins were once a fully functioning city, not just a ceremonial center.
+This is Roman-level civic engineering and serves as a reminder that this was once a fully functioning city, not just a ceremonial center.

 anjar ruins 7 tips for visiting lebanons umayyad gem 3

-Here is where the story of the Anjar ruins gets deeply human and profoundly moving.
-The modern town surrounding the Anjar ruins is a fully Armenian enclave.
-Understanding this community is essential to grasping the complete experience of visiting the Anjar ruins.
+Here is where the story gets deeply human and profoundly moving.
+The modern town surrounding the archaeology is a fully Armenian enclave.
+Understanding this community is essential to grasping the complete experience and the depths of Lebanon culture preserved in the valley.

 anjar ruins 7 tips for visiting lebanons umayyad gem 4